linode/docs/docs/websites/lamp/lamp-server-on-ubuntu-14-04.md

 >
 > Throughout this guide we will offer several suggested values for specific configuration settings.
 Some of these values will be set by default.
 These settings are shown in the guide as a reference, in the event that you change these settings to suit your needs and then need to change them back.

+{: .note }
+>The steps required in this guide require root privileges.
+Be sure to run the steps below as `root` or with the **sudo** prefix.
+For more information on privileges see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

 ##Install and Configure the Apache Web Server

-1. Make sure your package repositories and installed programs are up to date by issuing the following commands:
+1. Update your package repositories and installed programs:

         apt-get update
         apt-get upgrade

-2. To install the current version of the Apache web server (2.4) on an Ubuntu system, use the following command:
+2. Install the current version of the Apache web server (2.4):

         apt-get install apache2

-3. Edit the main Apache configuration file to adjust the KeepAlive setting and add the `<IfModule mpm_preform_module>` section.
+3. Edit the main Apache configuration file to adjust the KeepAlive setting, and add the `<IfModule mpm_preform_module>` section.
 The settings shown below are a good starting point for a **Linode 1GB**:

     {: .file }
     /etc/apache2/apache2.conf